 The planning cluster had a smaller percentage of families living below poverty (5.2%) in 1999 than the state (5.6%), and a similar share when compared with Waushara County (5.3%).
 Poverty rates for families ranged from 3.4% in the Town of Marion to 7.6% in the Town of Dakota (Appendix B, Table B-21).
 In all seven jurisdictions, the share of families living below poverty was less than the share of total persons living below poverty.
-In each of the seven jurisdictions, the number of persons between the age of 18 and 65 living in poverty was greater than the number of children in poverty.
-In all jurisdictions but Redgranite, the share of persons between 18 and 65 living in poverty.
-This indicates that Redgranite likely has a larger share of working age individuals without children live.
+In each of the seven jurisdictions, the number of persons between the age of 18 and 65 living in poverty was greater than the number of children in poverty, which suggests that a number of working age individuals without children live in poverty.
+In all jurisdictions but Redgranite, the share of persons between 18 and 65 living in poverty was less than the share of children under poverty.
+This indicates that Redgranite likely has a larger share of working age individuals without children living in poverty.